 There is something about batik that is magical and alluring.
-I can't believe it, but batik has been my passion for the last 50 years!
+I can't believe it, but batik has been my passion for over 50 years!

 I was introduced to batik In 1970, whilst studying for my PGCE in Bristol, UK - after graduating from Vassar College, NY, USA with a B.A in History.
 For 43 years I was an art specialist in primary schools in both Bristol and Sussex, UK - the last 28 of them as Head of Art at Cumnor House School in Sussex.
 A large a number of my students won awards for their batiks.
 In July 2013, I retired from full-time teaching.

 Over the years, I have exhibited and taught batik workshops to adults and children in the UK, Luxembourg, Germany, Canada and USA.
 I lectured and exhibited at Batik Symposiums in China (twice), Japan, Germany, Belgium (twice), Indonesia, Canada and in the USA.
 I was one of only three UK textile artists to exhibit at the International Textile Art Biennale in Haacht, Belgium in February, 2015.
 Since 2001, I have exhibited four times in the Foyer of the Barbican Library at the Barbican Centre in London.
 I've also had exhibitions at the Oxmarket Gallery in Chichester and the Horsham Museum and Art Gallery.